-The brassicas, like broccoli, Brussels sprouts, cabbage, cauliflower and kohlrabi, all have the same requirements: about a month to six weeks indoors under lights before they go outside, which is safe about a month before final frost.
-This group therefore gets its start between March 15 and April 1 in my household.
-Tomatoes, peppers and eggplants make up my second group, each getting six to eight weeks under lights before transplanting, when all frost danger is past.
+Tomatoes, peppers and eggplants make up my second group, each getting six to eight weeks under lights before transplanting outside, when all frost danger is past.
 Early to mid-April is my target sowing date, therefore—a friend nearby makes it even simpler, and says to sow your tomatoes at tax time, taking the sting away from that otherwise onerous date.

 The last group is my favorite: the big-seeded sorts like pumpkins, squash, melons and cucumbers, which only need a couple of weeks indoors (or if you think you can outsmart the chipmunks, who usually take the seeds at my place, just direct sow around your frost date).
 Inside, I start these in mid-May or so.

-Speaking of what to sow outdoors…everyone differs on that.
+Everyone differs on what to sow outdoors.
 Things I prefer to direct sow because it’s so easy include salad greens (lettuce, arugula and such); peas (as soon as the soil can be worked, about mid-March here); and spinach (either late fall for an extra-early crop, or very early spring); chard; broccoli raab; beets and other root crops; kales and collards; dill, and beans.

-I often buy my onions as plants, since they take 8 to 10 weeks indoors before a set-out date 3 or 4 weeks before final frost, but you can sow inside under lights, too.
+I often buy my onions as young plants, since they take 8 to 10 weeks indoors before a set-out date 3 or 4 weeks before final frost, but you can sow inside under lights, too.
 Here’s how.

-Though I used to think of seed-starting as a opportunity to recycle yogurt cups and other possible containers, now I’m hooked on an idiot-proof system called APS (Accelerated Propagation System, left, from Gardener’s Supply), because it waters itself.
+Though I used to think of seed-starting as a opportunity to recycle yogurt cups and other possible containers, I then got hooked on an idiot-proof system called APS (Accelerated Propagation System, left, from Gardener’s Supply), because it waters itself.
 The reusable styrofoam system lasts for many years; it includes a well to hold water, which is set beneath the form made up of individual cells.
-There are trays of large cells for tomatoes, and others with many smaller cells (for the likes of lettuce) By using the right cell for the right plant from the moment you sow, you can eliminate the wasted time involved in potting up seedlings.
-A piece of thick fabric, called capillary matting, sits beneath the bottomless cells and one end hangs into the well of water below, sucking up moisture as the potting medium in the cells begins to dry out.
+There are trays of large cells for tomatoes, and others with many smaller cells (for the likes of lettuce).
+By using the right cell for the right plant from the moment you sow, you can eliminate the wasted time involved in potting up seedlings.
+A piece of thick fabric, called capillary matting, sits beneath the bottomless cells, and one end hangs into the well of water below, sucking up moisture as the potting medium in the cells begins to dry out.
 With this system and the timer, seed starting can even be accomplished by real people who are gone for an occasional weekend or don’t get home at the same time each day.
-It also allows weekend gardeners to start seeds at their out-of-town home, because all but the largest plants will have plenty of water to last from Sunday night to Friday.
-But there are also some other great systems.
+It also allows weekend gardeners to start seeds at their out-of-town home, because all but the largest plants will have water to last from Sunday night to Friday.

 Always use fresh, sterile medium.
 Purchase a mix marked for starting seeds, not just any potting medium.
 Often, these will be marked as a “soilless mix,” meaning they are made up of ingredients other than soil—things like milled sphagnum moss, peat, vermiculite, or perlite.